Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

 For example, if you spent $5000 to acquire 10 customers, your CPA will be $500 or $500 for each customer.

-Similar to CPC, one of the primary goals of the advertiser is to have at least CPA as possible.
+Similar to CPC, one of the primary goals of the advertiser is to have the lowest CPA possible.

 7 – Conversion Rate